Introduction and Allegro (Ravel): Background

 To showcase its new chromatic harp, the Pleyel company commissioned Claude Debussy in 1904 to write his Danses sacrée et profane for harp and orchestra.
 The rival Érard company responded by commissioning Maurice Ravel to write a piece to display the expressive range of its double-action pedal harp.
 (Note: According to M. D. Calvocoressi, another commission from Érard at about the same time was for Fauré's D♭ Impromptu for Harp, Op.
 86; in his 1991 study of Fauré, Jean-Michel Nectoux makes no mention of Érard in connection with the piece.)

-Ravel completed his Introduction and Allegro for a septet of harp, flute, clarinet and string quartet in June 1905, dedicating it to Albert Blondel, director of Maison Érard.
+Ravel completed his Introduction and Allegro for a septet of harp, flute, clarinet and string quartet in May 1905, dedicating it to Albert Blondel, director of Maison Érard.
 For Ravel, composition was generally slow and painstaking, but he wrote the Introduction and Allegro at what for him was breakneck speed, to complete it before embarking on a boating holiday with friends.
 He wrote at the time:

+On 23 July 1906, he received 100 francs from Durand for the sale of the score.

 Premiere and early performances

 The premiere was given on 22 February 1907 at an all-Ravel concert presented by the Cercle Musical at the Hôtel de la Société française de photographie in Paris.
 (Note: The other works included the String Quartet and the Histoires naturelles.)
 The players were Micheline Kahn (harp), Philippe Gaubert (flute), Ernest Pichard (clarinet), and the Quartet Firmin Touche; the performance was conducted by Charles Domergue.

 The British premiere was on 4 September 1907 at a Henry Wood Promenade concert, with Alfred Kastner as harp soloist.
 Ravel later conducted the work in Britain, first at the Bechstein Hall, London, in December 1913, with Gwendolen Mason as harpist, and in concerts of his works at both the Aeolian Hall, London and the town hall, Oxford in October 1928.

+The work was premiered in Belgium on 25 March 1922 with Mireille Flour and Quatuor Zimmer in Brussels at the first-known Ravel festival.

 The American premiere was at Aeolian Hall in New York on 3 December 1916 in a concert featuring the harpist Carlos Salzedo, who gave the American premiere of Debussy's Danses sacrée et profane in the same programme.
 At the first performance in Australia, at the Conservatorium Hall, Sydney, in November 1917, the piece was so enthusiastically received that it had to be immediately repeated.